sara-h-chen/tht-devops-main/deliverables/DecisonsLog.md

 # What I would do if this was in a production environment and I had more time
+### General
+- Maybe obvious, but Gitflow.
+I committed everything to `master` for the sake of simplicity and time efficiency.
+- Add images/screenshots to instructions to help provide visual aid, e.g. viewing and using outputs on TF.

 ### Part 1
 - The assessment does not really give us an idea for how much load we're expecting on our db, so `PROVISIONED` throughput was chosen as a default for DynamoDB.
 If running in prod, it would be better to monitor to get an idea for how much is required, then optimize RCU/WCU based on that.
 For example, if we have multiple tables in our environment and one already consumes all the Free Tier quota, then it could be more cost-effective to switch to `ON-DEMAND` and autoscale from there, based on load requirements.
 - Usage of HTTP.
 Understandable that this is only for the sake of this assessment, and this is not production grade, but in real world, this should almost definitely be HTTPS.
 Especially since we can leverage ACM + ALB if not willing to manage own SSL certs; we have absolutely 0 reason not to.